react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 In addition, a new `presentation: 'transparentModal'` option to make it easier to build transparent modals.
 See [transparent modals](stack-navigator.md#transparent-modals) docs for more details.

+### Better support for mixing different types of animations in a single stack

+Previously, it was sometimes necessary to nest 2 different stack navigators for certain animations, for example: when we wanted to use modal presentation style and regular styles.

-This also makes it possible to mix regular screens with modal screens in the same stack, since these options don't need to be applied to the whole screen anymore.
+It is now possible to mix regular screens with modal screens in the same stack, since these options don't need to be applied to the whole screen anymore.

 ### `headerMode="none"` is removed in favor of `headerShown: false`